 - a plant schedule, and finally

-- set of images showing species used in the design.
+- a set of images showing species used in the design.

-- A design based on measurements gained on a site visit with the client.
-Note the lack of detail as these are just initial suggestions.
+- This design is based on measurements gained during a client’s site visit.
+Note the lack of detail, as these are just initial suggestions.
 We await approval from the client before moving to the detailed design stage.

-2. Here is another example of a somewhat more detailed concept design, this time created using gCADPlus on a Mac.
+2. Here is another example of a more detailed concept design, created using gCADPlus on a Mac.

 Detailed design work – a checklist for working in model space

-- Double-check the design that everything has been drawn full-size.
+- Double-check the design to ensure that everything has been drawn full-size.

 Tip: Apply dimensions as you go as a check.

 2. Purge the drawing to reduce file size.
-There is no point in carrying blocks/symbols that are not needed in this final version of the design.
-Even very large sites and many details should not be much larger than 0.5-1.0Mb in size.
+There is no point in carrying unnecessary blocks/symbols in this final design version.
+Even extensive sites and details should not be much larger than 0.5- 1.0 MB.

-3. Check the use of text styles, layer names, and dimension styles – do these match your design office drafting standard?
+3. Check using text styles, layer names, and dimension styles.
+Do these match your design office drafting standard?

-5. Check that the use of text height in the drawing in combination with expected sheet sizes meets your local drafting standard.
-As an example, the Australian drafting standard sets minimum text heights for use on A1 and A0 sheets.
+5. Check that using text height in the drawing with expected sheet sizes meets your local drafting standard.
+For example, the Australian drafting standard sets minimum text heights for use on A1 and A0 sheets.
 Good text heights make the drawing legible – we aim to ensure that text can be easily read on the printed sheet.
 The Australian drafting standard allows for the following heights on printed sheets:

 1.8mm, 2.0mm, 3.5mm, 5mm and 7mm.
 On an A1 sheet, the minimum text height is 3.5mm.